Florida Atlantic Players to Watch Against Fairleigh Dickinson - Second Round

 Florida Atlantic Players to Watch

-Davis puts up 13.5 points and 1.5 assists per contest -- both team highs.
-He is also averaging 5.2 rebounds, shooting 49.4% from the floor and 39.3% from downtown with 1.3 made 3-pointers per contest.
+Davis leads his squad in points per contest (13.5), and also posts 5.2 rebounds and 1.5 assists.
+Defensively, he posts 1.5 steals and 0.1 blocked shots.

-Vladislav Goldin puts up a team-best 6.4 rebounds per game.
-In addition, he's averaging 10.5 points and 0.4 assists, shooting 64.2% from the floor.
+Vladislav Goldin registers a team-best 6.4 rebounds per contest.
+In addition, he's averaging 10.5 points and 0.4 assists, shooting 64.2% from the field.

-Nicholas Boyd puts up a team-high 2.5 assists per game.
-He is also posting 8.9 points and 4.1 rebounds, shooting 45.4% from the field and 40.7% from downtown with 1.7 made 3-pointers per contest.
+Nicholas Boyd averages a team-leading 2.5 assists per game.
+He is also posting 8.9 points and 4.1 rebounds, shooting 45.4% from the floor and 40.7% from beyond the arc with 1.7 made 3-pointers per game.

-Michael Forrest is posting 8.7 points, 1.7 assists and 2.4 rebounds per game.
+Michael Forrest is averaging 8.7 points, 1.7 assists and 2.4 rebounds per contest.

 Florida Atlantic Top Performers (Last 10 Games)